Communicate package quality with release views

 Consuming from a release view

 Once a package-version is in a release view, you can connect your package client to

 feed@view to see only packages in that release view.
 To do so:

 If you have a release process with more steps or differently-named steps, you can customize your views.

-Today, you can use the NuGet task in Team Build to automatically version your packages, then promote packages into a release view manually in the PACKAGE hub.
+Today, you can use the NuGet task in Team Build to automatically version your packages, then promote packages into a release view manually in the Packages page.
 In this case, make sure to check the Include pre-release button in the Visual Studio NuGet Package Manager extension, even when you're using the

 You can also promote packages from a build or release using the Promote package to Release View task from the Marketplace.